 Preparing for an Activation.

 None of this is complicated, and none of it is a test.
-A little preparation lets the session go deeper — and gives what follows the room to settle.
+A little preparation lets the session go deeper — and gives what follows the space to settle.

 Arrive light.